Learn & Earn

 All interns take one course: first-year interns take Restoration of NYC's Natural Areas; second-year interns take Mapping NYC's Urban Environment: An Intro to GIS.
 The coursework and the field work are complementary; both are integrated to create a meaningful and practical learning experience.
 Interns also work together on group projects involving data collection and field research related to their work sites.
 These projects make up a significant portion of the final course grade.
 Students receive three college credits for successful completion of either course through the College of Mount Saint Vincent.

 Field Trips and Guest Speakers

-Field trips and guest speakers provide interns with an opportunity to meet a wide range of professionals with green careers.
-Recent guest speakers have included landscape architects, forest research technicians, environmental journalists and authors and urban planners.
-Recent field trips have included Pelham Bay Park, canoeing on the Bronx River, Boswyck Farm and Gowanus Canal Conservancy.
+Field trips and guest speakers provide opportunities to meet a wide range of professionals in green careers.
+Guest speakers include landscape architects, forest research technicians, environmental journalists, authors and urban planners.
+Recent field trips have included canoeing on the Bronx River, hiking in the Mianus River Gorge and exploring Pelham Bay Park.
 Field trips usually combine a work project with a tour or guided activity led by an onsite expert.

-Wave Hill gratefully acknowledges the funders of the Forest Project Summer Collaborative: The Barker Welfare Foundation, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund and The Pinkerton Foundation.
-Additional support is provided by The Glickenhaus Foundation and The Ira M. Resnick Foundation in memory of Jack and Pearl Resnick.
-Sustaining support for Wave Hill and its educational programming is provided by the New York City Department of Cultural Affairs and the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.
+The Forest Project at Wave Hill is generously supported by the Barker Welfare Foundation, Cleveland H. Dodge Foundation, Con Edison, The Hearst Foundations, Lower Hudson Partnerships for Regional Invasive Species Management, The Lucius N. Littauer Foundation, The New Yankee Stadium Community Benefits Fund, the New York State Education Department, and The Pinkerton Foundation.
+Sustaining support for Wave Hill’s Educational Programming is provided by the Sally and Gilbert Kerlin Endowment Fund at Wave Hill for Environmental Science and Nature Education.